Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 The environment interface in MARLlib enables the following abilities:

+#. agent-agnostic: each agent has insulated data in the training stage
-- Ten diverse environments in one interface
+#. task-agnostic: diverse environments in one interface
-- Multi-task as one task.
-- Group by group interaction is available
-- Unique data collection for each agent
+#. asynchronous sampling: flexible agent-environment interaction mode

+First, MARLlib treats MARL as the combination of single agent RL processes.

-MARLlib successfully unifies all the ten environments into one abstract interface that helps the burden for algorithm design work.
+Second, MARLlib unifies all the ten environments into one abstract interface that helps the burden for algorithm design work.
 And the environment under this interface can be any instance, enabling multi-tasks / task agnostic learning.

-Unlike most of the existing MARL framework that only supports synchronous interaction between agents and environments, MARLlib supports an asynchronous interacting style.
+Third, unlike most of the existing MARL framework that only supports synchronous interaction between agents and environments, MARLlib supports an asynchronous interacting style.
 This should be credited to RLlib's flexible data collecting mechanism as data of different agents can be collected and stored in both synchronous and asynchronous ways.

-The last crucial feature in MARLlib environment interface design is avoiding data sharing across agents.
-For instance, the global reward is duplicated to each agent.
-This duplication is a must for MARLlib as we treat MARL as a combination of several single agent RL processes.

-RLlib/MARLlib Workflow
+Workflow
 -----------------------

 Same as RLlib, MARLlib has two phases after launching the process.